- How is retinoblastoma treated?

 - Chemo can be used as the first treatment to shrink some tumors that have not spread outside the eye.
 This is called chemoreduction.
 These tumors can then be treated more effectively with focal therapies such as laser therapy, cryotherapy, thermotherapy, or brachytherapy.

-- Systemic (IV) chemotherapy may be given to children whose tumors do not seem to have spread beyond the eye, but seem likely to spread because of the size and/or location of the cancer.
+- Systemic (IV) chemo may be given to children whose tumors don’t seem to have spread beyond the eye, but might be likely to spread because of the tumor’s size and/or location.

-- Chemo is sometimes used when the eye has already been removed, but the tumor was found to extend into some areas in the eye that make it more likely the cancer may have spread.
+- Chemo is sometimes used when the eye has already been removed, but the tumor was found to extend into some areas in the eye that make it more likely to have spread.
 This type of treatment is called adjuvant chemotherapy.

-- Systemic chemotherapy is used to treat children whose retinoblastoma has spread beyond the eye, a much more critical situation.
-If the cancer has spread to the brain, chemotherapy may also be given directly into the fluid that surrounds it (known as intrathecal chemotherapy).
-Tumors outside the eye may shrink for a time with standard doses of chemotherapy, but they will usually start growing again.
-For this reason, doctors often prefer to use a more intense chemo regimen, usually along with a stem cell transplant.
-(See the next section, “High-dose chemotherapy and stem cell transplant.”)
+- Systemic chemo is also used to treat children whose retinoblastoma has spread beyond the eye, a much more critical situation.
+If the cancer has spread to the brain, chemo may also be given directly into the cerebrospinal fluid that surrounds it (known as intrathecal chemotherapy).
+Tumors outside the eye may shrink for a time with standard doses of chemo, but they will usually start growing again.
+For this reason, doctors often prefer to give more intense chemo, usually along with a stem cell transplant.
+(See the section “High-dose chemotherapy and stem cell transplant.”)

-Doctors give systemic chemotherapy in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
+Doctors give systemic chemo in cycles, with each period of treatment followed by a rest period to give the body time to recover.
 Each chemo cycle typically lasts for a few weeks, and the total length of treatment is often several months.

-Some of the drugs that can be used to treat children with retinoblastoma include:
+Some of the drugs used to treat children with retinoblastoma include:

-In most cases, 2 or 3 drugs are given at the same time.
-A standard combination used for chemoreduction of intraocular retinoblastoma is carboplatin, vincristine, and etoposide, although for very small tumors, only carboplatin and vincristine may be enough.
+Most often, 2 or 3 drugs are given at the same time.
+A standard combination used to shrink intraocular retinoblastomas is carboplatin, vincristine, and etoposide, although for very small tumors, only carboplatin and vincristine may be enough.
 Other drugs might be used if these are not effective.

 Possible side effects